 A detailed study of the European encounters with the New World through settlement and the two hundred years of our Constitution and country.
 The development of private enterprise economics, social trends, immigration, and evolving foreign interests are each traced, showing our heritage as an outgrowth of practical solutions to challenges.
 Lectures, readings, and problem-solving discussions are used to build critical thinking and clear writing skills.

-Electives are offered at varying times, and may include Psychology, Anthropology, Languages, Modern History, Sociology, and Political Science.
+Electives are offered at varying times, and may include Psychology, Languages, European History, and Creative Writing.
 These are normally open to Junior and Senior students as schedules permit.

 Physical Education and Sports